 Typically, smoker-grill combos are charcoal or pellet grills, as electric ones often fall short of the required grilling temperature.

-However, the Ninja Woodfire Outdoor Grill and Smoker stands out as one of the few portable electric smokers that can also grill.
+However, the Ninja Woodfire Outdoor Grill stands out as one of the few portable electric smokers that can also grill.

 Similarly, you can use the Weber Smokey Mountain charcoal cooker as a grill by placing the food on the bottom grate directly above the charcoal.